-With the 2014/2015 tax year end fast approaching on 5 April, now would be a good time to check all your finances are in order and also to assess whether you have used all the allowances available to you.
+With the tax year-end fast approaching on 5 April, now would be a good time to check all your finances are in order and also to assess whether you have used all the allowances available to you.
+Whilst we have provided a list of things to check, some smaller businesses might feel more comfortable getting some help from some tax accountants, like those at Webtaxonline.
+They could provide help with a number of things, such as bookkeeping or tax issues, ensuring that the business is ready for tax season.
+Make sure to use this list too.
 Here is a list of 8 items I feel you should check before the end of the tax year.

 1) Make use of your ISA allowance – You can shelter up to £15,000 from tax this year ( 6 April 2014 – 5 April 2015) and every subsequent tax year.
-You ISA can be split between cash and stocks and shares depending on your preferences.
-Investments in an ISA are protected from any further income or capital gains taxes.
-Make use of this allowance as if you don’t , it will be lost forever. ( Your new ISA allowance for 6 April 2015 – 5 April 2016 is £15,240)
+Your ISA can be split between cash and stocks and shares depending on your preferences.
+Investments in an ISA are protected from any further income or capital gains taxes, although it is important that there are different ways to save money and this remains the same for ISA’s as people would need to ensure that they have the right one for their money needs.
+Furthermore, make use of this allowance as if you don’t, it will be lost forever. ( Your new ISA allowance for 6 April 2015 – 5 April 2016 is £15,240)

 2) Use your pension allowance – Pension changes that will come into effect on 6 April make them more attractive then ever for many savers.
 Most people under the age of 75 can contribute to a pension and receive income tax relief ( 45% max).
 Even non-taxpayers and children can save up to £2,880 in a pension and automatically receive £720 in tax relief.